RapidCoders/Coding-Practice/DAY_23/README.md

-# Q.1 Write a program which accept a string from user and return the count of number of words in that string.
+# Q.1 Write a function to find the longest common prefix string amongst an array of strings.
+If there is no common prefix, return an empty string "".
+**The function should return a string, the longest common prefix of all strings in the input list.**
 ```
-Input: Maze gaon kokan ahe.
-Mazya gavashejari samudra ahe.
+Input: 4
+Input: ["apple", "apricot", "apology", "app"]
+Output: "ap"

+Input: 4
+Input: ["python", "java", "javascript", "c++"]
-Output: 8
+Output: ""

+Input: 3
-Input:
+Input: ["testing", "test", "tester"]
-Output: 0
+Output: "test"
 ```
 **Author: Vaibhav**